magnusbig/forecasting_day_ahead_electric_prices_in_spain/README.md

 Additionally, given time constraints, weather projections have not been included in the analysis as of yet, but this is a near-term area of further iteration and improvement.

+**Models**

+*Baseline & Evaluation Metrics*
+The baseline against which we compared our models was day ahead prices provided in the original data set.
+These prices were not particularly accurate, generally underestimating the actual price, with a correlation of 0.73 with the actual prices and the following scores on the 2 metrics we used for evaluation:
+- RMSE: €13.25
+- R-Squared: 0.13

+*Models Tested & Hyperparameters Tuned*<br>
+The models tested fell broadly into 3 groups: standard regressors, vector auto regressors and neural nets.
+Below is a summary of the various models within each group.

+*Standard Regressors*<br>
+A grouping of widely used regressors found in the sklearn library
+- Linear Regression
+- Elastic Net Regression
+- K Nearest Neighbors Regression
+- Random Forest
+- AdaBoost
+- Support Vector Regressor

+*Vector Auto Regressors*<br>
+A family of popular regressors that use past y variables to predict new ones simultaneously.
+Due to difficulties in incorporating new observations in predictions it is difficult to make a 1 to 1 comparison with other model types and full evaluation of these model types is a future project.
+Model types that will be considered.
+- VAR
+- VARMAX (VAR model that also includes exogeneous variables)

+*Neural Networks*<br>
+Three neural networks that are common in time series analysis were fit to the data.
+All models used dropouts to avoid overfitting and a single hidden layer after the network specific layer (i.e. convolutional layer(s) for a CNN)
+- Recurrent Neural Network (RNN)
+- Convolutional Neural Network (CNN)
+- Long Short Term Memory (LSTM)

+**Summary Evaluation**

+*TBU*

 ## Production Model

 *TBU*